Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 \subsection{Relaxation}

 The aim of this \namecref{subsec:relax} is to prove the following proposition. \begin{proposition}[relaxation] The following assertion holds:

 \end{proposition} \begin{proof} Let us proceed by contradiction and assume that the converse assertion holds.
-Then there exists a positive quantity $\varepsilon_0$ and a sequence $(t_p)_{p\in\nn}$ of (positive) times such that $t_p$ approaches $+\infty$ when $p$ approaches $+\infty$ and such that, for every integer $p$,
+Then there exists a positive quantity $\varepsilon_0$ and a sequence $(t_n)_{n\in\nn}$ of (positive) times such that $t_n$ goes to $+\infty$ as $n$ goes to $+\infty$ and such that, for every nonnegative integer $n$,

-In other words, there is a ``bump'' of dissipation at each time $t_p$.
-On the other hand, according to \vref{prop:dissp_zero_some_times}, on every sufficiently large time interval, there exist times where the dissipation around the escape point is low.
-Roughly speaking, our strategy will be to apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} on a time interval containing a dissipation bump (at a certain time $t_p$) and bounded by two times where the dissipation is low.
-At both ends of the intervals, it will follow from the smallness of the dissipation that the solution is close to a front travelling at speed $\cesc$, and therefore that its energy $\eee_{\cesc}$ (properly localized) is close to $0$.
-Provided that the energy fluxes can be sufficiently controlled along the relaxation scheme on this time interval, this will be in contradiction with the dissipation bump occurring at time $t_p$.
+In other words, there is a ``bump'' of dissipation at each time $t_n$.
+On the other hand, according to \vref{prop:dissp_zero_some_times}, on every large enough time interval, there exist times where the dissipation around the escape point is low.
+Roughly speaking, the strategy will be to apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} on a time interval containing a dissipation bump (at a certain time $t_n$) and bounded by two times where the dissipation is low.
+At both ends of the intervals, it will follow from the smallness of the dissipation that the solution is close to a front travelling at the speed $\cesc$, and therefore that its energy $\eee_{\cesc}$ (properly localized) is close to $0$.
+Provided that the energy fluxes can be sufficiently controlled along the relaxation scheme on this time interval, this will be in contradiction with the dissipation bump occurring at time $t_n$.

 In order to reach this contradiction, a number of conditions need to be fulfilled.
-Here are three of them. \begin{itemize} \item The relaxation scheme will actually be applied twice, on each side of the dissipation bump occurring at time $t_p$.
+Here are three of them. \begin{itemize} \item The relaxation scheme will actually be applied twice, on each side of the dissipation bump occurring at time $t_n$.
 Indeed, as illustrated on \cref{fig:two_intervals_required}, applying the relaxation scheme only once on the whole interval may lead to a dissipation bump occurring ``far to the left'' in the appropriate travelling frame, ending up with a negligible influence on the (localized) energy $\eee_{\cesc}$ of the solution.